Health Benefits for Runners over 50

 There is solid evidence running, and exercise helps you fall asleep more quickly and improves sleep quality.

 Exercise helps to stabilize your mood and decompress the mind.

 This exercise process is important for naturally transitioning to sleep.

 For instance, people who participate in at least 30 minutes of moderate aerobic exercise typically see a difference in sleep quality the same night.

-Pick an exercise you like will help you stick with, helping to create the biological processes in the brain and body that contribute to better quality sleep.
+Pick an exercise you like that will help you stick with, helping to create the biological processes in the brain and body that contribute to better quality sleep.

 15. Running helps out in the bedroom

 Running can increase sexual desire because of the confidence boost a person feels after running.

 Firstly, studies show running is a natural and potent aphrodisiac, with men are driven by the energy the boost they feel after this physical exercise.

 Secondly, this increased energy level makes them feel confident and strong, resulting in a heightened libido.